 The museum sits in the southern half of the MQ complex, to the left as you come through the main entrance.

 - At the time of writing, opening hours were 10 am to 6 pm daily (9 pm on Thursdays), but the museum closes on Tuesdays outside the summer months.
-Be warned that the museum is temporarily closed from Nov 5 to Dec 5, 2018.

 - A basic adult entrance ticket cost €13, with the usual concessions and opportunities for discounts on combination tickets.
 See the official website for up-to-date prices and opening hours.
 The Vienna Pass gets you in free.